kethort/TwitterLDATopicModeling/README.md

-The research journal for this work was published in IEEE Access Database under the name "Towards Understanding Community Interests with Topic Modeling"

 # Description
 Twitter users often associate and socialize with other users based on similar interests.
 The Tweets of these users can be classified using a trained LDA model to automate the discovery of their similarities.